-Hans Hofmann was born in Germany who was an influential American painter and teacher.
+Hans Hofmann was born in Germany and became an influential American painter and teacher.
 He is considered a pioneer in Abstract Expressionism, and greatly influenced other artists who painted in this style.

 From 1900 to 1930 Hofmann traveled between Munich and Paris– learning, painting, and developing his vibrant style.
 His art at that time was considered avant-garde, and expanded upon Neo-impressionism, Cubism, Fauvism, and Symbolism.
-In 1915 Hofmann opened an art school in Munich based on Cézanne’s Kandinsky’s, and Cubist ideas and techniques.
+In 1915 Hofmann opened an art school in Munich based on Cézanne, Kandinsky, and Cubist ideas and techniques.
 Hofmann interacted with artists like Matisse, Picasso, and many others.

 A short list of the many artists whom he influenced includes Lee Krasner, Helen Frankenthaler, Larry Rivers, Joan Mitchell, and Louise Nevelson.